martinguerrero89/Dream_Deconv_Challenge_Team_DA505/README.md

 ## Running time

-Average run time for the `input/example.csv` dataset on a AMD Ryzen 7 with 32Gb is
+Average run time for the `input/example.csv` dataset on a AMD Ryzen 7 with 32Gb:

-svr    : 0m18,122s
+1. SVR    : 0m18,122s

-glmnet : 0m2.,078s
+2. GLMNET : 0m2.,078s